 Consult a Wrongful Death Attorney

 Most large drug companies will have a legal team dedicated to handling product liability claims.
 This means you need your own legal representation.
-Discuss your lawsuit with a wrongful death attorney from Lowry & Associates, Injury Attorneys to make sure that your case is handled the right way.
+Discuss your lawsuit with a wrongful death attorney from Lowry & Associates to make sure that your case is handled the right way.